lleger/elixir-school/lessons/advanced/otp-supervisors.md

 ## Task Supervisor

-Tasks have their own specialized Supervisor, the `Task.Supervisor`.
-Designed for dynamically created tasks the supervisor uses `:simple_one_for_one` under the hood.
+Tasks have their own specialized Supervisor: `Task.Supervisor`.
+Designed for dynamically created tasks, the supervisor uses `:simple_one_for_one` under the hood.

 ### Setup